Running your Azure WebJobs with the Kudu API

 The simplest way to authenticate against the API is to use my site's WebDeploy deployment credentials.
 You can download them from your web app's dashboard in either portal; look for: "Get||Download publish profile."
 The downloaded

 userPWD on the

 <publishProfile> element for the Web Deploy credentials.
 You'll use these to authenticate using basic authentication against the API.

 In code, I'm using HttpClient to create a new POST request using Basic Auth:

 In Postman, I'm building a new POST request to

 https://mysiteslot.scm.azurewebsites.net/api/triggeredwebjobs/moJobName/run and adding Basic Auth under the Authorization tab using the credentials from my

-If successful, expect a 202 Accepted response with no body from the server and your job to be running.
+If successful, expect a 202 Accepted response with no Body from the server and your job running.

 Get your job's history

-Finally, you may want to check the status of your job, especially if its long running, or just make sure it ran successfully.
+Finally, you may want to check the status of your job, especially if it's long-running, or make sure it ran successfully.
 A simple call to

 /api/triggeredwebjobs/myJobName/history will return the following JSON: